 KETT HISTORY

 Kett was started by four engineers in 1946.
 After initially introducing a wood moisture tester and metal detector, it was their vision to design and manufacture portable handheld moisture analyzers.
 The goal was to provide a rice farmer with the same level of measurement quality available within government test labs.
-As is still true today, the customer depended on the accuracy of this measurement and the reliability of his instrument to standardize the quality of his harvested rice product.
-This standardization would provide him with an optimal harvest yield, maximizing his return on investment.
+As is still true today, the customer depended on the accuracy of this measurement and the reliability of the instrument to standardize the quality of the harvested rice product.
+This standardization would provide the rice farmer with an optimal harvest yield, maximizing his return on investment.

 After the successful introduction of the Riceter, which is still the standard for portable rice moisture testing, the Kett development staff expanded into Coating Thickness Gauges for the emerging Japanese automobile industry.
 In addition, they quickly released additional moisture testers for other agricultural applications and infrared Moisture Balances for general purpose moisture analyses.